Eraddak/The-Twicther/README.md

 ![the twitcher image](./pictures/twitcher.png)

-The objective of this project was to create a AI that predict a bird's species from an image, this project is actually online at the following link :
+The objective of this project was to create a AI that predict a bird's species from an image.

 ## The database